jirayama/slickerPicker2/README.md

 ```

 Instantiate slickerPicker.<br>
-**slickerPicker will only accept 1 parameter of an option object**
+**slickerPicker will only accept 1 parameter of an option object**<br>
-You cannot attach it to an input element.
+You MUST include a target ID of the element you want to attach the picker to.
 ```javascript
 new slickerPicker({ target: "target" });
 ```